phunwerx/word-search-puzzle/README.md

 s.solve

-pretty simple :-)
+pretty simple

 ## Motivation

-A friend of mine had written a word puzzle solver on Mac OS using C++ and shared the code with me, which I was able to compile and tinker with it using gnu g++ on my Linux Fedora system.
-It inspired me because it's a fun and interesting problem without being too complicated, I had some time to kill, and ruby is just a wonderfully small, beautiful, and expressive language.
+A friend of mine had written a word puzzle solver on Mac OS using C++ and shared the code with me, which I was able to compile and tinker with it using gnu g++ on my Fedora Linux system.
+It inspired me because it's a fun and interesting problem without being too complicated and I wanted to show how ruby is just a wonderfully small, beautiful, and expressive language. :-)

 ## Installation